splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 The following task describes how to create a global data link for a log filter in Kibana for a selected trace ID.
 You can also filter on other APM properties: use a :strong:`Show On` value for the property you want to create a global data link for.

 #.
-Open the Observability Cloud main menu.
+Open the Splunk Observability Cloud main menu.
 #.
 Hover over :guilabel:`Data Configuration` and select :guilabel:`Global Data Links`.
 #.
 Select :strong:`New Link`.
 #.
 Enter a :strong:`Link Label`.
 This is what you select when you want to use the global data link to drill down into a specific trace ID.
 For example, you might enter :strong:`Kibana filter`.